Jeverus/Jeverus/README.md

 hi it me chansher , pronounced chance sir

-i love love to cuddle + hide with others and I love when people do it with me! it makes me feel veryy.happy... whisper to interact cuz I dont check public a lot since offtab sometimes, im pretty lonely most of the time so I really appreciate when people come up to me! and if I'm already c+h with someone, still feel free to come up and cuddle with me too , i love cuddle piles❤️
+i love love to cuddle + hide with others and I love when people do it with me! it makes me feel veryy.happy... whisper to interact cuz I may not check public a lot unless we have each other added cuz I'll just check the friends chat tab thing.., im pretty lonely most of the time so I really appreciate when people come up to me! and if I'm already c+h with someone, still feel free to come up and cuddle with me too , i love cuddle piles❤️

 don't cover me unless we're oomfs or you're cuddling with me.